exekube/demo-istio-project/README.md

 ## Networking

-### Private apps
+### Privately expose your applications

-By default, this project ships with minimally configured networking for simplicity and ease of setup, though our services will be available only privately via `kubectl proxy` (from within the cluster).
-For this project, you can enable the proxy by typing in your shell
+By default, this project ships with minimally configured networking for simplicity and ease of setup, though our services will be available only privately from within the cluster or via `kubectl proxy`.

+For this project, you can enable the proxy on `localhost:8001` by typing in your shell:

 ```sh
 docker-compose up